Benjamin-Anderson-II/.vim/README.md

 If you want to use it, just clone it directly into your home directory.

-Next, open Vim and run `:PlugInstall` and restart Vim, then everything should be operational.
+Next, open Vim and run `:PlugInstall`.
+Then restart Vim and everything should be operational.